 Narayanasamy developed the ACCESS model in order to help health professionals bridge the cultural gap and provide acceptable transcultural care:

 It is always important to remember that just because a person looks different to ourselves, or even identifies with a different culture, they are still an individual.
 Their values, beliefs and practices may be the same as our own, or completely different.
-It is up to us to establish these similarities or differences, and acknowledge these in the way we treat our patients.
+It is up to us to establish these similarities or differences and acknowledge these in the way we treat our patients.

 Theories and models are all very well, but putting them into practice can be challenging.
 How would you respond to the following situations?

-Although we, as health professionals, constantly strive to provide sensitive, compassionate care, there is no doubt we can find ourselves in circumstances that challenge us.
+Although we, as health professionals, constantly strive to provide sensitive, compassionate care, there is no doubt we may find ourselves in situations that challenge us.
 Although we don’t need to have a comprehensive understanding of the cultural and ethnic norms of all those who live in our society, we do need to make an effort to communicate with our patients and understand their needs in order to provide appropriate transcultural care.

 The following websites provide further reading and resources: Transcultural Nursing and Making Multicultural Australia.
 If you know of additional resource or services that may help other readers, please leave a note in the comments section below and they will be considered for inclusion in the article above.